MDIX-INC-ARCHIVE/mdix-transformation-connectathon33/README.md

 Sample files are provided in the download at **_YOUR_DOWNLOAD_DIRECTORY_ \mdix-transformation-connectathon33-main\src\test\resources**.
 The subidrectory names there refer to the source file format - ``cda``, ``fhir``, ``sbha``, and ``V2``.

-For example, to transform a CDA message to FHIR, select at file from the ``cda`` subdirectory.
+For example, to transform a CDA message to FHIR, select the **POST CDAtoFHIR** request from the left pane of Postman.
+In the Body tab select at file from the ``cda`` subdirectory.

 At this point you can run by clicking the **Send** button in the upper right of the window.
 The resultant message will appear at the bottom of the right pane.
 <!--